 Delta’s outstanding membership magazine is published 5 times a year to celebrate the rich traditions of waterfowl hunting throughout the United States and Canada.
 In addition, the magazine keeps members and supporters informed about the important conservation work The Duck Hunters Organization is doing for ducks and duck hunters.

-As always, the Winter Issue carries a full slate of informative and entertaining columns such as Duck Dogs, Shotgunning, Strategies and Duckology to help you get the most from your waterfowl season.
+As always, the Fall Issue carries a full slate of informative and entertaining columns such as Duck Dogs, Shotgunning, Strategies and Duckology to help you get the most from your waterfowl season.

 The only way to receive Delta Waterfowl magazine is to join The Duck Hunters Organization.
 If you are a member, thank you for your support.
-The Winter Issue will arrive soon!
+The Fall Issue will arrive soon!

 To join Delta Waterfowl, call (888) 987-3695 or visit www.deltawaterfowl.org/member.